diegosano/lente-legislativa/README.md

-# Lente Legislativa - Legislative Lens
+# Lente Legislativa

-A comprehensive platform for analyzing and understanding Brazilian legislative data using AI-powered insights and real-time data from the Câmara dos Deputados (Brazilian Chamber of Deputies).
+A comprehensive platform for analyzing and understanding Brazilian legislative data using AI-powered insights and real-time data from the Câmara dos Deputados.

 ## 🚀 Features